jhbe/rtiddsgo/readme.md

 # Troubleshooting

-- Got
+### No goyacc

+If you got:

     parse/parse.go:1: running "/home/jhbe/go/bin/goyacc": fork/exec /home/jhbe/go/bin/goyacc: no such file or directory

-when building goddsgen.
-You forgot to:
+when building goddsgen, then you forgot to:

     go get golang.org/x/tools/cmd/goyacc